 When the cold became too much at Nuuksio, we sought some warmth at Haltia, a newly-built exhibition centre dedicated to Finnish nature.

-Haltia houses several exhibitions.
-We were also taken for a guided tour that explained the link between Haltia’s architecture and the Kalevala, the epic tale of Finland.
+Haltia houses several exhibitions – combined with Nuuksio, it makes for the perfect Helsinki day trip in winter.
+We were taken for a guided tour that explained the link between Haltia’s architecture and the Kalevala, the epic tale of Finland.
 In one room, we were surrounded by 360° videos of how Finnish nature changes during the year – from Northern lights to midnight sun, through the colours of winter and the blooms of spring.

 Haltia also organizes nature-themed concerts and events – we were treated to a concert of a 12 year old musician who played a traditional Finnish instrument that seemed to resemble the sounds of nature.